Docs

 Note length

 By default, all notes in Linum are quarter notes.
-To make notes shorter, they can be placed into square brackets.
+By placing any number of notes or chords into brackets, their length is divided by two.
 For example, here’s the C major scale in eighth notes:

 | [1 3 5 6 8 10 12]